 ASL and Other Requests

-You may check at the accessibility desk located in registration for information on ASL interpreter availability not requested in advance.
-Panels that have requested ASL interpretation have been labeled in our guidebook app and online schedule.
-You may pick up a paper copy of the ASL schedule at the accessibility desk.
+You may check at the Accessibility Desk located in Registration for information on ASL interpreter availability not requested in advance.
+Panels and events that have requested ASL interpretation will be labeled in our mobile app and online schedule.
+You may pick up a paper copy of the ASL schedule at the Accessibility Desk.

 Please be aware that Awesome Con covers a large portion of the convention center and can require a lot of walking.
 Registration covers about a city block, the Main Stage is about another city block and the Show Floor is about three city blocks, which amounts to over a quarter of a mile of walking.
 Requests for wheelchairs and other mobility devices can be made through our preferred partner Scootaround.

 Awesome Con does not provide wheelchairs or other mobility devices for the event, but you are welcome to have one delivered to the convention center (Main Lobby) for pick-up when you arrive at the show.
 Please make sure to contact them early to reserve your mobility device as they cannot guarantee to have something available for same day requests.
 If you have any problems with your equipment onsite, please call 888-441-7575 and press option 3 for equipment problems.

 We also have a quiet room available for those who require a bit of quiet away from the show located on the first floor.